Entry of women to Sabarimala: Arguments against the entry of women

 According to one argument against the entry of women, the prohibition of female worshipers is traditional.
 Acharya Yugbhushan Suri Maharaj, a Jain acharya, has said that women's entry is a religious issue connected to fundamental rights.
 Commenting on the Sabarimala debate, he said, "Whether it is Sabarimala or Jharkhand's Shikharji, the agitations are for sanctity...Religion talks about inner belief and sanctity.
 This should be respected.
 I am not against the judiciary or the Supreme Court, but they should not overlook the belief of the people."
 Yoga guru Ravi Shankar also supported the traditional prohibition of women.

-Others argue that allowing women to enter would disrespect the deity.
+Others argue that allowing women to enter would disrespect the male deity.
 J. Sai Deepak, the lawyer representing two women's groups and a devotee sangam in the Supreme Court case, has argued that the deity Ayyappan should be regarded as a person, giving him the constitutional right to privacy under Article 21.
 When women and girls of reproductive age visit him against his will, the argument follows, it violates Ayyappan's privacy.
-Some female Hindus believe that Ayyappan himself placed restrictions on women entering the temple because he wanted to be celibate, and the presence of women would distract him from this cause.
+Some Hindu women believe that Ayyappan himself placed restrictions on women entering the temple because he wanted to be celibate, and the presence of women would distract him from this cause.

 A few reporters have pointed out that gender segregation exists in other Hindu temples.
 Some prominent temples also restrict men's entry.
 For example, the Brahma temple in Pushkar prevents married men from entering the inner sanctum.
 Other temples prevent men from entering on certain days.

 Some women choose not to enter the temple, believing that it would be an insult to Malikappurathamma's love and sacrifice.

 There is also a rule for men who want to pray at the temple; they have to take a vow of celibacy for 4 weeks leading up to their visit.
 Some argue that female pilgrims will 'distract' the male pilgrims, who follow a 41-day period of strict abstinence from sex.
 A statement by the president of the Travancore Devaswom Board stated that allowing women into the temple will lead to 'immoral activities' and turn the place into 'a spot for sex tourism, like Thailand'.

 Another argument is that the Sabarimala temple is situated at the top of a hill surrounded by mountains and dense forests, which some regard as physically challenging for women to navigate.
 An official of Sabarimala has pointed out that the lack of adequate sanitation facilities for women would make their journey difficult.
 Hospital facilities are also sparse.